Blog

 4 min read

 Remember the days of staying indoors, when everything from work to leisure to shopping mostly happened online?
 The pandemic caused a massive shift in consumers’ needs and expectations.
 Many brands back then heavily invested in digital shopping experiences.
 But what’s next?
 How will the retail landscape evolve?
-Should retail brands prioritize virtual try-on, or are in-store visits back in vogue?
+Should retail brands prioritise virtual try-on, or are in-store visits back in vogue?
 Or maybe curbside pickup is a must-have?

 One thing is for sure, there will always be factors that are affecting the attitudes and behaviours of consumers.
 To be human-centric, brands need to adopt an agile mindset that is rooted in consumer closeness.
 Understanding what truly matters empowers brands to invest in strategies that reflect consumer needs and preferences.
 Let’s explore how retailers can bridge the gap between online and in-store experiences, fostering true consumer closeness.